• Art magazine

 • the setting of thematic nodes (e.g. “emotion”, “color climate”, “style references”)

-Technology meets creativity: tools, tips and proven workflows
+Technology meets creativity: Tools, tips and proven workflows

-The MindMap is not a substitute for creativity - it is its amplifier.
-But to achieve this effect, more than just a nice tool is needed.
-It is crucial how to deal with it.
-In practice, it shows again and again: Anyone who works in a structured manner without being dogmatic can draw enormous benefits from their visual planning.
-It is not about control, but about orientation.
+Mind mapping is not a substitute for creativity – it amplifies it.
+But to achieve this effect, more than just a beautiful tool is needed.
+The crucial factor is how you use it.
+Experience repeatedly shows that those who work in a structured way, without being dogmatic, can derive enormous benefits from their visual planning.
+It's not about control, but about orientation.

 Here are some proven strategies from practice:

-2. Use visual markers such as colors, icons or small scribbles to highlight important aspects.
+2. Use visual markers such as colors, icons, or small scribbles to highlight important aspects.
 This increases intuitive readability.

 What remains: a structure as a springboard to artistic freedom